Financial Aid Services

 Federal Regulation: Satisfactory Academic Progress

 All students must maintain Satisfactory Academic Progress (SAP) toward a degree, certificate or transfer program of study in order to establish or renew eligibility for participation in all federal financial aid programs and state programs under the umbrella of the California Student Aid Commission (i.e. Cal Grants, Chafee Grant, etc.).
 The Higher Education Act requires institutions to establish academic progress standards that contain qualitative (GPA) and quantitative (Pace) measurements of progress and also requires a maximum time frame for completion of the program.
-SAP is assessed after every term once final grades are processed.
+SAP is assessed after every term once final grade are processed.
 Students must maintain both a cumulative grade point average of at least 2.0 on a 4.0 scale and a 67% Pace Rate (percent of courses completed towards educational goal) for all attempted units.
 Failure to maintain either standard will result in the student being placed on financial aid warning.
 Failure to regain minimum SAP requirements in the subsequent enrollment period will result in disqualification from financial aid.
 Students have the right to appeal.
 Documentation of an extenuating circumstance is required.
 Students whose appeals are approved are then placed on financial aid probation and must meet the terms of the appeal to remain eligible for continued financial assistance.

 Students must also complete their eligible program within 150% of its published program length.
 For students pursuing an AA/AS or transfer, the approved maximum time frame is 90 attempted units (Example: 60 units for AA/AS x 150% = 90 units).
-For eligible certificate programs of at least 16 units, the maximum time frame is 150% of the required units for the certificate (Example: 24 unit Early Childhood Education Certificate x 150% = 36 units).
+For eligible certificate programs of at least 16 units, the maximum time frame is 150% of the required units for the certificate (Example: 24-unit Early Childhood Education Certificate x 150% = 36 units).
 Students who exceed the maximum time frame or are determined prior to reaching the maximum units to be unable to complete their program within the maximum time frame will be disqualified from aid.
 Students have the right to appeal.

 Federal Regulation: Ability to Benefit (ATB)

 Federal legislation effective on or after July 1, 2012 limits the provisions by which a person who does not have the equivalent of a high school diploma may receive federal financial aid.
-The equivalent to a high school diploma includes passing a GED, HiSET and TASC or California High School Proficiency Exam (CHSPE), homeschooling and the completion of a two year post-secondary program that is fully transferable to a baccalaureate program (an AA/AS degree).
+The equivalent to a high school diploma includes passing a GED, HiSET and TASC or California High School Proficiency Exam (CHSPE), homeschooling and the completion of a two-year post-secondary program that is fully transferable to a baccalaureate program (an AA/AS degree).
 Those without the equivalent of a high school diploma are not eligible for federal financial aid except under the following conditions; (1) prior to July 1, 2012, they were enrolled in an eligible program as defined by the Department of Education and have previously met one of the ATB provisions below; or (2) they can demonstrate enrollment prior to July 1, 2012 in an eligible program and subsequently fulfill one of the ATB provisions below.

 ATB may be established by the following:

-• Satisfactory completion of 6.0 units of degree-applicable college coursework acceptable for college credit at Cañada College, or
+- Satisfactory completion of 6.0 units of degree-applicable college coursework acceptable for college credit at Cañada College, or

-• Achieving a passing score on an approved assessment referred to as an Ability to Benefit test.
+- Achieving a passing score on an approved assessment referred to as an Ability to Benefit test.

 Students without the equivalent of a high school diploma or who are ineligible to demonstrate Ability to Benefit may not receive any federal financial aid from any college/university There is no appeal to this statutory requirement.